hi-imcodeman/flipkart-scraper/README.md

 ### events: 'categoryCompleted'

-Emitted when all products scraped by category.
+Emitted when all products scraped for the category.

 **Example**